damiaanr/gtnc/README.md

 4. This script reads the source files (created while running example 3) and performs language detection on part of the samples for each language.
 Language detection annotation files are created.
 5. This script reads the source files (created while running example 3) and translates these into English.
 Target files are created.

-*For calculating Monocleaner scores, [Bitextor's repository](https://github.com/bitextor/monocleaner) contains clear instructions.*
+*For calculating Monocleaner scores, [Bitextor's repository](https://github.com/bitextor/monocleaner) already contains clear instructions.*

 ## Contact with authors
 Please contact us if you have any questions... (details should follow below)